(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Conclusion

 M. Even deeply thanks Laurent Massoulié for making it possible to visit Microsoft Research and the Washington state during an internship supervised by Suriya Gunasekar, the MSR Machine Learning Foundations group for hosting him, and Martin Jaggi for inviting him for a week in Lausanne at EPFL, making it possible to meet and discuss with Scott Pesme and Nicolas Flammarion.

-\paragraph{Organization of the Appendix.} \begin{enumerate} \item In \Cref{app:sec:add_exp}, we provide additional experiments, for uncentered data, and on the behaviour of the Hessian (sharpness and trace) along the trajectory of the iterates. \item In \Cref{sec:app:ingredients}, we prove that $(\beta_k)$ follows a Mirror descent recursion, with varying potentials.
-We explicit these potentials and discuss some consequences. \item In \Cref{sec:app:param} we prove that (S)GD on the $\frac{1}{2}(w_+^2-w_-^2)$ and $u\odot v$ parametrisation with suitable initialisations lead to the same sequence $(\beta_k)$. \item In \Cref{sec:app:example}, we discuss the limit of the hyper-entropy $\psi_\balpha$ as a \textbf{weighted}-$\ell_1$-norm for $\balpha\to 0$ with heterogeneous speed amongst the coordinates.
-We then discuss the effects of this \textbf{weighted}-$\ell_1$-norm for sparse recovery. \item In \Cref{app:sec:descentlemmas}, we provide our descent lemmas for mirror descent with varying potentials, and prove the boundedness of the iterates. \item In \Cref{app:sec:proof_main}, we prove our main result, \cref{thm:conv_gd}. \item In \Cref{sec:app:misc}, we prove the lemmas and propositions given in the main text. \item In \Cref{sec:app:technical}, we provide technical lemmas used throughout the proof of \cref{thm:conv_gd}. \item In \Cref{app:concentration}, we provide concentration results for random matrices and random vectors, used to estimate with high probability (wrt the dataset) quantities related to the data. \end{enumerate}
+\paragraph{Organisation of the Appendix.} \begin{enumerate} \item In \Cref{app:sec:add_exp}, we provide additional experiments for uncentered data as well as on the behaviour of the sharpness and trace of the Hessian along the trajectory of the iterates.
+We finally provide an experiment highlighting the EoS regime for SGD. \item In \Cref{sec:app:ingredients}, we prove that $(\beta_k)$ follows a Mirror descent recursion with varying potentials.
+We explicit these potentials and discuss some consequences. \item In \Cref{sec:app:param} we prove that (S)GD on the $\frac{1}{2}(w_+^2-w_-^2)$ and $u\odot v$ parametrisations with suitable initialisations lead to the same sequence $(\beta_k)$. \item In \Cref{sec:app:example}, we show that the hypentropy $\psi_\balpha$ converges to a \textbf{weighted}-$\ell_1$-norm when $\balpha$ converges to $0$ non-uniformly.
+We then discuss the effects of this \textbf{weighted} $\ell_1$-norm for sparse recovery. \item In \Cref{app:sec:descentlemmas}, we provide our descent lemmas for mirror descent with varying potentials and prove the boundedness of the iterates. \item In \Cref{app:sec:proof_main}, we prove our main results: \cref{thm:implicit_bias} and \cref{thm:conv_iterates}, as well as quantitative convergence (\Cref{prop:conv_quantitative}). \item In \Cref{sec:app:misc}, we prove the lemmas and propositions given in the main text. \item In \Cref{sec:app:technical}, we provide technical lemmas used throughout the proof of \cref{thm:implicit_bias} and \cref{thm:conv_iterates}. \item In \Cref{app:concentration}, we provide concentration results for random matrices and random vectors, used to estimate with high probability (w.r.t. the dataset) quantities related to the data. \end{enumerate}